MatthewJung14/SocietyOfPCBuildingWebApp/README.md

 3) Use GitHub Desktop to clone files and directories to local machine

 Back End:
+1) Open Visual Studio Code.
+2) Setup a GoLang environment via https://go.dev/doc/install
+3) Use GitHub Desktop to clone files and directories to local machine

 Finalize:
 1) Open a new terminal from go/src/SocietyOfPCBuildingWebApp/ and type "go run ."